-The Westmoreland Museum of American Art established a new artist-in-residency program, made possible by generous support from The Fisher Fund of The Pittsburgh Foundation, in collaboration with BOOM Concepts in September 2020.
+The Westmoreland Museum of American Art established a new artist-in-residency program, made possible by generous support from The Pittsburgh Foundation, in collaboration with BOOM Concepts in September 2020.

 The program, which will feature 4 to 6 artists annually, emphasizes the Museum’s commitment to engaging and supporting Black and marginalized artists, to promoting equity in the arts, and to sharing compelling and meaningful cultural experiences with the regional community.